 You should also consider sending a welcome package, organizing a virtual lunch on the first day and asking new hires what would make them most successful in their new position, or assigning a peer mentor to them as a friend at work on the first day.

 Communication bottlenecks are one of the major issues for remote workers.
 When employees work remotely, good communication becomes even more crucial.
 Everyone must be aware of the nature of the job, the deliverables, and the timeframes for remote work to be successful—there should be no room for doubt.
+A great way to enhance co-worker communication is to include fun activities in meetings.
+For example, you can play online trivia or virtual escape rooms, allowing employees to bond and create positive work relationships.

 If employees have any queries or concerns, managers should encourage them to contact them via instant messaging, video conferencing, or a phone call.
 Additionally, regular feedback needs to be provided; conduct conference calls, one-on-one conversations, and meetings as needed.